Code-the-Dream-School/python-200/lessons/Pipelines.md

     # Save and show (both)
     plt.savefig("scores_boxplot.png")
     print('Plot saved to "scores_boxplot.png"')
-    plt.show()   # opens a window if you’re running locally plt.close()
+    plt.close()
 ```

 When this task runs, it prints something like: